seanwhs/Tutorials/NextJS/NextJS16-Blog/Part11-Styling.md

 ## What we're doing

-In Part 1, we set up Tailwind v4's CSS-first config in `globals.css`, including a `@custom-variant dark (&:where(.dark, .dark *));` rule.
-This makes `dark:` utility classes respond to a `.dark` class placed on `<html>`.
-Now, we will implement a persistent theme toggle that handles switching this class automatically.
+In Part 1, we set up Tailwind v4's CSS-first config in `globals.css`.
+By adding a `@custom-variant dark (&:where(.dark, .dark *));` rule, we enabled `dark:` utility classes to respond to a `.dark` class placed on the `<html>` element.
+In this part, we implement a persistent theme toggle that manages this class automatically.
+We also ensure our architecture remains clean by properly nesting providers and respecting the Server/Client boundary.

 ## Step 1: Install next-themes